GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## Introduction
 oxd exposes simple, static APIs that web application developers can use to facilitate user authentication and authorization with an external OAuth 2.0 identity provider like the [Gluu Server](https://gluu.org/docs/ce).

-oxd offers long-term maintenance and security advantages over manual OAuth 2.0 implementations:
+oxd offers long-term maintenance and security advantages over custom OAuth 2.0 implementations:

 - oxd standardizes OAuth 2.0 security implementations across web apps of all languages and an ever-rotating group of code contributors;